 -insist on the use of Eminent Domain to take over abandoned and ignored property, use apprentices working with Union labor to fix such properties, and literally give them to families and individuals who then can focus on other necessities in life.
 This would be a modern version of homesteading.

--stop the Rochester Housing Authority from privatizing properties in their possession, then fund* public housing projects that may include new housing (which takes an extremely long time), but will initially focus on rehabilitating empty school buildings, warehouses, etc., into such public housing.
+-stop the Rochester Housing Authority from privatizing properties in their possession by converting housing in their stock to cooperative housing, then fund* public housing projects that may include new housing (which takes an extremely long time), but will initially focus on rehabilitating empty school buildings, warehouses, etc., into such public housing.
 Some of these properties are already in the City's possession, others can be bought, or again taken over by Eminent Domain.
 Some of these projects can be used for "person centered housing" in order to alleviate the devastating chronic homelessness we have in our city.

 -work with City Hall to create a fund to help renters who are in arrears with their rent.
 There are already non-profits who do this, but they cannot handle the demand.
 The need for this fund will reduce dramatically once rent control is finalized in Rochester.

 -work to create more emergency shelters, particularly for specific groups, i.e., women, LBGTQ+, people in recovery, etc. for the immediate future; particularly in specific areas of the City.
-It is expected that these eventually will no longer be necessary if the previous items are enacted.
-But they are needed right now.
+These shelters should allow partners to be able to be housed together as well as pets.
+These shelters should also have user-friendly policies on allowing prescription medication and certain "drug paraphernalia".
+It is expected that these shelters will eventually not be necessary if my other ideas are enacted.
+But these shelters are needed right now.

--work to have senior citizens who own and live on a property in the City of Rochester and meet specific income requirements (i.e. not having enough income) should be exempt from property taxes.
-These taxes will be made up by ending corporate welfare (see future platform plank).
+-work to have senior citizens who own and live on a property in the City of Rochester and meet specific income requirements (i.e. not having enough income) be exempt from property taxes.
+[DONE.
+City of Rochester just implemented this in 2024 after I advocated for it in my 2019 run for City Council.]

 This is a living document.
 It will be adjusted and added to as I continue to talk with and learn from others.
 What do YOU think we should do about housing in Rochester?